Introducing 'The re:Main re:Think'

 Startups working to take advantage of the latest policy reforms to bring needed new housing to our communities.

-In recent years, cities, towns, counties, states, and nations have advanced innovative policy solutions to tackle housing shortages.
-They have tackled exclusionary zoning by permitting a broader range of housing types on lots traditionally reserved for single-family homes.
-They have reformed flawed local permitting processes that led to excessive costs and prolonged, uncertain abutter lawsuits.
-Some areas have adjusted local building codes to enable the production of modest density middle housing in high-demand areas.
-In response to local policy reforms, forward-thinking developers and local businesses have adjusted to the changing environment to assist in producing the much-needed housing for our communities.
-We'll highlight many of these efforts with the aim of inspiring change in your community and helping all of us realize a future filled with housing abundance.
+Recently, various regions have introduced innovative policies to address housing shortages.
+They have tackled exclusionary zoning by allowing more diverse housing types on lots traditionally for single-family homes and reformed local permitting processes to reduce costs and prevent prolonged lawsuits.
+Some areas have also adjusted building codes to support modest density middle housing in high-demand locations.
+In response, developers and businesses are adapting to these changes to help meet housing needs.
+We aim to showcase these efforts to inspire similar changes in your community and promote a future of housing abundance.

 If you'd like to share a policy that has been effective in your community, a new innovative housing development, or a company or product you're involved with in the housing sector, please complete this form for a chance to be highlighted in an upcoming edition of re:Main re:Think.